wp-plugins/speed-booster-pack/readme.txt

 Speed Booster Pack allows you to improve your page loading speed and get a higher score on the major speed testing services such as [GTmetrix](http://gtmetrix.com/), [Google PageSpeed](http://developers.google.com/speed/pagespeed/insights/), *YSlow* or other speed testing tools.

-= Speed Booster Pack Features =
+= Features =

-* **Moves scripts to the footer** to improve page loading speed, while keeping stylesheets in the header.
+* **Moves scripts to the footer** to improve page loading speed.
 * **Loads javascript files from Google Libraries** rather than serving them from your WordPress install directly, to reduce latency, increase parallelism and improve caching.
 * **Defers parsing of javascript files** to reduce the initial load time of your page.
 * **Removes query strings from static resources** to improve your speed scores.
 * **Removes junk header tags** to clean up your WordPress Header.
-* **Page Load Stats** - is a brief statistic that displays your homepage loading speed (in seconds) and number of processed queries.
+* **Page Load Stats** - is a brief statistic displayed in the plugin options page.
+It displays your homepage loading speed (in seconds) and number of processed queries.

 **Page loading time** – the progress bar color will be: